dev-mattmoore/autosub/README.md

 ## Logging

-All processing steps, warnings, and errors are logged to both the console and a log file (default: `autosub.log`).
-You can change the log file location with the `--logfile` option.
+By default, logs are written to a timestamped file (e.g., `autosub-YYYY-MM-DD_HH-MM-SS.log`) and to the console.
+A symlink `autosub-latest.log` always points to the latest log file.
+You can change the log file location with the `--logfile` option, or use `--no-logfile` to disable file logging and only log to the console.

 ## License